codypaternostro/RemotePro/docs/en-US/Import-RpConfig.md

 containing the module's commands.
-Each command object includes properties like CommandName, Id, Description, and Parameters, as well as a method FormatCommandObject\` to prepare the command for execution.
+Each command object includes properties like CommandName, Id, Description, and Parameters, as well as a method FormatCommandObject to prepare the command for execution.
 The command object can be accessed using dot notation for easy navigation, and the FormatCommandObject method allows you to add or modify parameters before execution.

-Using Invoke-RpCommandObject, you can execute the formatted command locally where as remotely is experimental...
+Using Invoke-RpCommandObject, you can execute the formatted command locally where as remotely is experimental.

 ## EXAMPLES